Welcome to the

 A dichotic or binaural pitch may

-observed when continuous white noise is presented
+be observed when continuous white noise is presented by headphones

 signals, a sensation of

-the sensation of white noise only, but stimulation of both ears
+sensation of white noise only, but stimulation of both ears

 together produces the pitch.
 Generally, a dichotic pitch is

-be more specific, the dichotic pitch is
+background noise.
+To be more specific, the dichotic pitch is

 characterized by three perceptual properties: pitch value, timbre,

-binaural pitch phenomenon reported in the literature is the
+first binaural pitch phenomenon reported in the literature is the

 so-called